 Millefoil.
 Carpenter’s weed.
 Soldier’s woundwort.
 Bloodwort.
-Seemingly non-related utterances, these names all refer to the same plant capable of stopping a nosebleed or preventing a sneeze.
+Seemingly non-related utterances, yet these names all refer to the same plant capable of stopping a nosebleed or preventing a sneeze.

 Yarrow, botanical name Achillea millefolium, is a flowering perennial roadside weed that also thrives in wasteland and meadows.
-Common in North America, yarrow is also native to Europe and Asia growing one foot to 3 feet dependent upon the seasonal rainfall.
+Common in North America, yarrow is also native to Europe and Asia growing one to three feet dependent upon the seasonal rainfall.
 The aromatic yarrow flowers bloom in summer months, often white, pink or yellow with feathery fern-like leaves.
 Yarrow flowers and leaves contain astringent, anti-inflammatory and antispasmodic properties utilized historically by ancient Chinese foretellers, druids, Socrates, Plato and mythical Greek warrior Achilles.

 Tip #1: Holding your face over a yarrow flower steam bath is said to improve your complexion and skin tone.

 An astringent plant, the constricting and binding characteristics of yarrow lend to its effectiveness as a blood coagulator.
 Internal use of yarrow is said to reduce heavy menstruation and decrease bleeding from kidney stones, while external application reportedly shrinks hemorrhoids and reduces the appearance of varicose veins.
 A pinch of yarrow powder purportedly stops nosebleed, while dried, powdered leaves applied to cuts and wounds will disinfect and stop bleeding from small wounds.
 The plant was named after Achilles who applied yarrow to mitigate the wounds of his soldiers during the Trojan War.
 Yarrow coagulates blood so effectively that dirt can become trapped in wounds that are improperly cleaned before its use.